s7manth/tp/docs/team/s7manth.md

     * **Feature**: Extending `help` command's functionality
         * What it does:
+        Allows the user to understand the usage of specific commands.
+In addition to the traditional `help` command invoking the user to refer to the user guide, the extended `help` command can be used to refer to the syntax and expected usage of the other commands.

         * Justification:
+        This feature allows the user to look up how each command works without constantly referring to the user guide and hence saves time.
+It was inspired from the `--help` flag that is present in most of the modern day CLI tools.

         * Time spent on this (estimate):
+        100mins

     * **Utility Classes**: `StringBuilderUtil` and `MailUtil`
         * What it does:
+        Allows developers in the future to make use of faster string concatenation and bulk appending

         * Justification: